FeatureBaseDB/featurebase/README.md

 #### PilosaHosts
 If PilosaHosts is set, CreatorArgs will be ignored, and an existing pilosa cluster specified by the list of hosts will be used.

-#### Agents
-Agents specifies the host(s) that the benchmark should be run from.
-Currently only running from localhost is supported.

 #### AgentHosts
-If AgentHosts is specified, Agents is ignored, and the existing agents specified here are used.
-This is not yet implemented.
+If AgentHosts is not empty, the agents specified here are used; if it is empty, agents will be run locally.

 #### Benchmarks
 Benchmarks is where the actual benchmarks to run are specified - each contains a `Num` which is the number of agents that should run that benchmark, and Args which specifies the benchmark.
 The benchmarks in the `Benchmarks` list will be run concurrently.
 For more information about Args, see the `pilosactl bagent -help`.